waterondaway/medicine-scan-ocr/README.md

-# Drug Label Recognition System (Final Year Project)
+# OCR Performance Evaluation System (Final Year Project)

 ## Overview
-This repository contains the final year project for my Bachelor's degree at [University Name].
-The project focuses on developing a system for recognizing and managing drug labels using Optical Character Recognition (OCR) and Large Language Models (LLM).
-The project includes both an application and a web-based management system to facilitate drug label recognition, data processing, and management.
+This repository contains the final year project for my Bachelor's degree at Kasetsart University.
+The project focuses on developing a system for evaluating the performance of Optical Character Recognition (OCR) models in extracting text from drug labels.
+The system includes a benchmarking framework, dataset generation, and performance metrics to assess OCR model accuracy and efficiency.

 ### Key Features
 - **OCR-based Drug Label Recognition**: Uses Optical Character Recognition (OCR) techniques to extract text from drug labels.